-2.2.2.6 June Budget Recommendations
+2.2.2.6 April Budget Recommendations

-A budget worksheet shall be reviewed by the Committee during the month of February.
+The final budget draft for the upcoming fiscal year beginning July1 shall be reviewed by the Committee during the regular April meeting.
 After review and comment from the Committee, District staff will prepare the final proposed budget for presentation to the Board in June.